Mortal men, let us leave this world of deceit!

 The monastery was legally incorporated on September 11/24, the minor feast of Saint Xenia of Saint Petersburg, who is considered a second patron of the brotherhood.
 On September 30/October 13, the anniversary of the uncovering of the relics of Saint John Maximovitch, the papers were signed for the purchase of the new property.
 The brotherhood came together, for the first time, on the feast of Saint Nicholas of Myra, having migrated from Holy Ascension Monastery in Bearsville where the lack of space and infrastructure made it clear that a much larger facility was necessary in order to establish the organized, cenobitic life we desire to lead.

 Saint John of San Francisco Orthodox Monastery is under the jurisdiction of the Holy Eparchial Synod of the Genuine Orthodox Christians in America (which is under the Church of the Genuine Orthodox Christians in Greece), and the President of the Eparchial Synod, Metropolitan Demetrius, is functioning as the Abbot.
-The monastery has four dependencies:
+The monastery has two dependencies:

 Monastery of the Dormition of the Theotokos, Preston Hollow, New York